 Speaker Selection — API

-Speaker selection helps you target the right face when a clip contains multiple people.
-You can either let Sync Labs auto-detect the active speaker or provide a user-selected point from your UI and forward it via the active_speaker_detection DTO on /v2/generate.
+Speaker selection helps you target the right face when a clip or image contains multiple people.
+You can either let Sync Labs auto-detect the active speaker (video only) or provide a user-selected point from your UI and forward it via the active_speaker_detection DTO on /v2/generate.
 For using speaker selection in the web app, see the guide.

 When to use what

-• Auto-detect: fastest setup; best for single/obvious speaker clips.
+• Auto-detect (video only): fastest setup; best for single/obvious speaker clips.
 Set auto_detect: true and skip manual fields.

-• Manual selection: best for multiple people or when you want deterministic control.
+• Manual selection (video or image): best for multiple people or when you want deterministic control.
 Provide a reference frame and a point on the speaker’s face, or supply bounding boxes if you already have detections for that frame.

 1